-The most popular Peru tourist attractions may not be as you imagined.
+The popular Peru tourist attractions may not be as you imagined.

 Peru can be seen as one of the richest countries in the world when it comes to history and culture.

-With most of its tourism aimed towards the countries archaeological monuments, this guide will present you with some of the best tourist attractions Peru has to offer.
+With most of its tourism aimed toward the countries archaeological monuments, this guide will present you with some of the best tourist attractions Peru has to offer.

 Peru Tourist Attractions